mui/material-ui/docs/pages/blog/2023-chamonix-retreat.md

 _Our team retreats are about providing everyone a more tangible opportunity to feel part of the MUI community and to learn more about each other outside of work._

-It's a time to focus more on who we are as individuals, which creates a wonderful ripple effect on the the ways we work together as a team.
+It's a time to focus more on who we are as individuals, which creates a wonderful ripple effect on the ways we work together as a team.

 ## Where did we go?